-- Practise forgiveness – not for them – but for your healing.
+- Practice forgiveness – not for them – but for your healing.

 - When heartbreak is over (and yes it comes) spend time thinking about how you can help others.
 Those who cry from starvation, those dying without medical help, those who do not have an education like we have.

-- Practise giving as much love as you are able and remember receiving love from those around you at this stage in your life is precious.
+- Practice giving as much love as you are able and remember receiving love from those around you at this stage in your life is precious.

 “The good you do today will often be forgotten.
 Do good anyway.”
 Mother Teresa

 A blog post worth reading if you are estranged from a daughter is from Bernadette who inspires on how she has come through her estrangement to better times.
 I myself am in such a situation but agree with Bernadette: